Handling custom OCC endpoints

 You don't have to parse the cookies yourself.
 Alokai provides helper methods for that.
 Here’s a code example of how to do it:

-import { BaseProps, BaseUserId } from "@vsf-enterprise/sapcc-types";
+import { BaseProps, BaseUserId } from '@vsf-enterprise/sapcc-types';

-export interface CustomEndpointProps extends BaseProps, BaseUserId {
+export interface CustomMethodArgs extends BaseProps, BaseUserId {

 customField: any;